FAIRplus/the-fair-cookbook/content/recipes/applied-examples/nd4bb.md

 As a result of our work on the AMR dataset, we identified useful general principles, including the need for license, availability of the data, the importance of context (e.g.: what ontologies to map to) and other details included in our report.

 We also identified key FAIRification steps in the proposed process, some of which are non-obvious (e.g.: capture modifications done to ingest data).
 On this basis we started to sketch a generic workflow.
+All KNIME workflows mentioned in this recipe can be found [here](https://hub.knime.com/-/spaces/-/latest/~kWtm8A9mkrfEaN5R/).

 Overall this dataset has been very useful to start our overall process and team activities.